Best Way to Get PR in Australia for Indians in 2025

 4. Business Visa

-The Business Visa category in Australia comprises various subclasses, each contributing to specific business-related activities and aspirations.
+The Business Visa Australia comprises various subclasses, each contributing to specific business-related activities and aspirations.
 These subclasses offer pathways for entrepreneurs, investors, and business owners to engage in economic endeavours and potentially secure Permanent Residency.

 Here's a brief list of some key subclasses under the Business visa pathway: